Skip to main content

 Requirements

-The specific required and recommended criteria for achieving the RUUTE Scholars designation is listed below in each of the four areas of engagement: Academic, Community, Clinical, and Service.
+The specific required and recommended criteria for achieving the RUUTE Scholars designation is listed below in each of the four areas of engagement: Academic, Community Engagement, Clinical, and Leadership.
 All students regardless of residency state are encouraged to apply to RUUTE Scholars if interested.
-For more information about RUUTE activities, please explore our Academic Year 2020-2021 RUUTE Report.

-By applying to UUSOM as a RUUTE Scholar, you commit to participate in the following activities throughout your medical school career at the University of Utah School of Medicine (UUSOM):
+By applying to Spencer Fox Eccles School of Medicine at the University of Utah as a RUUTE Scholar, you commit to participate in the following activities throughout your medical school career.

 Academic